mitmedialab/SPQ/Understanding_GenAI_for_Lawyers/README.md

 * An electric blender vs a Star Trek replicator
 * Opportunity to identify concepts across contexts
-* Current uses for improving existing work of the Service Line
+* Current uses for improving existing work
-* Exploration of how the technology could eventually transform the nature of the Service Line
+* Exploration of how the technology could eventually transform the nature of the work

 ___